graphhopper/directions-api-clients/java/docs/MatrixApi.md

 List<String> fromPointHint = Arrays.asList("fromPointHint_example"); // List<String> | For the from_point parameter.
 See point_hint
 List<String> toPointHint = Arrays.asList("toPointHint_example"); // List<String> | For the to_point parameter.
 See point_hint
 List<String> outArray = Arrays.asList("outArray_example"); // List<String> | Specifies which arrays should be included in the response.
 Specify one or more of the following options 'weights', 'times', 'distances'.
 To specify more than one array use e.g. out_array=times&out_array=distances.
 The units of the entries of distances are meters, of times are seconds and of weights is arbitrary and it can differ for different vehicles or versions of this API.
-String vehicle = "car"; // String | The vehicle for which the route should be calculated.
+String vehicle = "\"car\""; // String | The vehicle for which the route should be calculated.
 Other vehicles are foot, small_truck etc try {
     MatrixResponse result = apiInstance.matrixGet(key, point, fromPoint, toPoint, pointHint, fromPointHint, toPointHint, outArray, vehicle);
     System.out.println(result);